Brad Keselowski: 2014: Redemption

-A week later at Talladega, Keselowski tried to go for the lead on lap 13, but when the leader, Danica Patrick, tried to slide behind Keselowski, she got into his left-rear quarter panel and wrecked him.
-Later in the race, Keselowski was trying to regain his final lap back but got loose and spun.
-14 cars wrecked as they attempted to avoid Keselowski's spin.
+A week later at Talladega, Keselowski tried to go for the lead on lap thirteen, but when the leader, Danica Patrick, tried to slide behind Keselowski, she got into his left-rear quarter panel and wrecked him.
+Later in the race, Keselowski was trying to regain his final lap back but got loose and spun. fourteen cars wrecked as they attempted to avoid Keselowski's spin.
 During the controversy over his spin, Keselowski said in an interview that it was not on purpose and apologized on television and in a tweet on Twitter.
 The victims of the wreck, fellow racers, and many fans were upset with Keselowski for his actions as it appeared that Keselowski was setting a double standard following his altercation with Matt Kenseth the previous week.
 Jeff Gordon is most notably one of the victims who called out Keselowski for his spin as well as Matt Kenseth (collected in the crash), who expressed his displeasure against Keselowski by using Brad's "mind-boggling" comment from Richmond against Brad.

 The outcry of the Talladega spin sort of resembled the controversial pace-lap accident before the start of the 1982 Indianapolis 500 given that in both situations a controversial driver (Kevin Cogan, or Keselowski) spun out for no apparent reason and wrecked several cars, causing an outcry of controversy & given the fact that both Cogan and Keselowski drove for Penske at the time.

 Keselowski finished 2nd to Johnson at Dover.
-At Pocono, Keselowski took the lead from Justin Allgaier with less than 19 laps to go.
+At Pocono, Keselowski took the lead from Justin Allgaier with less than nineteen laps to go.
 On the final restart, a trash bag lodged in Keselowski's grille, causing overheating.
-With four laps to go, Keselowski tried to use the lap down car of Danica Patrick to blow the trash off his grille, which cost him the win as Dale Earnhardt Jr. took advantage of Keselowski slowing to pass him for the win.
+With four laps to go, Keselowski tried to use the lap-down car of Danica Patrick to blow the trash off his grille, which cost him the win as Dale Earnhardt Jr. took advantage of Keselowski slowing to pass him for the win.

-A week later at Michigan, Keselowski finished 3rd, which marked his 3rd consecutive Top-3 finish.
+A week later at Michigan, Keselowski finished third, which marked his third consecutive top-three finish.
 Keselowski himself is a Michigan native and said that winning the Michigan race would mean more to him than just winning the Daytona 500.
-At Sonoma, Keselowski got wrecked on lap 11 by Kyle Busch after Keselowski threw a failed block on Busch.
-After the wreck, he struggled to a 23rd-place finish.
+At Sonoma, Keselowski wrecked himself on lap eleven after he threw a failed block attempt on Kyle Busch.
+After the wreck, he struggled to a 23rd place finish.